Nebulae

 Notes:

-Pixinsight was used for data reduction, align, stack, ABE, Photometric CC, and convert to tiff.
-Photoshop was used for resize and convert to jpg.
+Pixinsight was used for data reduction, align, stack, ABE, Photometric CC,

 Back to Mark's Astrophotography Home